-Only members of the Committee have voting rights.
+Only Members (or their alternate) of the Committee have voting rights.
 The Committee Secretary, Chief Executive Officer and / or any invited guest or observer attendees do not have voting rights.

-The Chair is to be an elected regional representative and appointed by the Committee for a one (1) year term with a maximum of three (3) terms.
+The Chair is to be a nominated sub branch representative and appointed by the Committee for a one (1) year term with a maximum of three (3) terms.